Story Point Comparison Retro

 Remember we estimate stories based on effort – hence using points instead of days*.
-A good way to compare story sizes is to talk about the effort put into a particular story that everyone is familiar with in the sprint or previous sprint and compare it with a similarly sized story from an older sprint that folks are also familiar with.
+A good way to compare story sizes is to talk about the effort put into a particular story that everyone is familiar with in the sprint or previous sprint and compare it with a similarly sized story from an older sprint that folks are also familiar with (anchor story).
 Were they about the same amount of effort?
 Were they not?
 How can this help to keep our estimates consistent and size stories more accurately in the future?
 If we all agree on point sizes in regards to effort (someone may put the same amount of effort in as someone else but it takes them longer – hence again NOT using days or converting points to days – very subjective), we will become more consistent and predictable in our estimating and commitments.

 This is not meant to point out shortcomings or blame when estimates are “wrong”.
 It’s simply to figure out if the team is all on the same page when determining amounts of effort and identifying discrepancies that hinder our estimating and therefore predictability or lack thereof.
 It’s important to ensure our team scale has not shifted and people are thinking about points (or shirt sizes, or dinosaurs etc.) different than others.

 So how should the retro be structured and facilitated?

 1. Compile two to three stories of same sized point values.